macuser47/Windows-Python-Control/README.md

 Returns a random float (inclusive) between a and b.

 #getRandInt(a, b)
-Returns a random integer (invludive) between a and b.
+Returns a random integer (inclusive) between a and b.